navdeeprana/SETD/README.md

-# SETD
-Code for the SETD paper
+Code for the SETD paper.

-# Getting started
+## Getting started

 > [!IMPORTANT]
 > This is not a Julia package.
 You cannot install it with `add SETD`.